ghanrabban/MATLAB-Feedforward-Deep-Neural-Network-for-EV-Battery/README.md

 # MATLAB Feedforward Deep Neural Network for Battery State of Charge Estimation

-The provided code, along with the associated files, forms the core dataset for the forthcoming research titled "DSP-Based Estimation of Battery State of Charge: Comparative Study on Extended Kalman Filter and Feedforward Deep Neural Networks," which will soon be published in the Heliyon Open Journal.
+The provided code along with the [associated files](https://github.com/ghanrabban/MATLAB-Extended-Kalman-Filter-for-EV-Battery), forms the core dataset for the forthcoming research titled "DSP-Based Estimation of Battery State of Charge: Comparative Study on Extended Kalman Filter and Feedforward Deep Neural Networks," which will soon be published in the Heliyon Open Journal.

 This code is a modified version of the original work by Carlos Vidal et al. from McMaster University, titled [LG 18650HG2 Li-ion Battery Data and Example Deep Neural Network xEV SOC Estimator Script](https://doi.org/10.17632/cp3473x7xv.3).